mbadry1/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - For example in a computer vision data:
     - You can flip all your pictures horizontally this will give you m more data.
     - You could also take a random position and rotation in an image to get more data.
-  - For example in OCR, you'll need the distort the digits.
+  - For example in OCR, you'll need to distort the digits.
   - This technique's new data aren't good as the real independent data, but still can be used as a Regularization technique.
 - **Early stopping**:
   - In this technique we plot the training data and the Dev data cost together.
 In some steps the Dev data cost will stay still.